Welcome to the Year 6 page. Here we will keep you up to date with what we are doing. Look here for our news and photos.

 We have once again been successful in achieving the International School Award this year.
 One of our Year 4 pupils received the award from Will Millard, a BBC presenter and expedition leader, at an event in The Tyneside Cinema in Newcastle-upon-Tyne.

-Many of our pupils take up guitar lessons in Year 5, if you are interested please get in touch with the school office and we will happily let you know about the various instruments and in school and extra-curricular tuition available.
+Many of our pupils take up guitar lessons in Year 4, if you are interested please get in touch with the school office and we will happily let you know about the various instruments and in school and extra-curricular tuition available.

-Year 4 archive (2016-2017):
+Year 3 archive photos: